readium/architecture/proposals/001-format-api.md

 7. W3C Web Publication
 8. EPUB
 9. LPF
-10. ZIP (CBZ and ZAB)
+10. Free-form ZIP (CBZ and ZAB)
 11. PDF

-In the case of bitmap formats, the default Readium sniffers don't perform any heavy sniffing, because we only need to detect these formats using extensions in ZIP entries or media types in a manifest.
+In the case of bitmap formats, the default Readium sniffers don't perform any heavy sniffing, because we only need to detect these formats using file extensions in ZIP entries or media types in a manifest.
+If needed, a reading app could add additional sniffers doing heavy sniffing of bitmap files.

 #### Formats